Duncan Currie

 Duncan Currie (13 August 1892 – 1 July 1916) was a Scottish professional footballer who played as a full back in the Scottish League for Heart of Midlothian.

 Personal life

 Currie's brothers Bob and Sam also became footballers.
-Currie served as a sergeant in McCrae's Battalion of the Royal Scots during the First World War and was killed on the first day of the Somme.
-He was shot in the right shoulder in no-man's land and died instantly during an assault on La Boisselle.
+Currie served as a sergeant in McCrae's Battalion of the Royal Scots during the First World War and was killed leading his platoon on the first day of the Somme.
+During an assault on La Boisselle, he was shot in the right shoulder in no-man's land and died instantly.
 Currie is commemorated on the Thiepval Memorial.